FOSTER

 What is an Emergency Foster Parent?

 FCAR's shelter primarily consists of outdoor yards where our rescues have plenty of space to play while awaiting their forever home.
 This means however, that during severe weather (cold, tornado, ice, snow, etc.) they are at risk and we do not have the space to bring them inside.
 The winter of 2013/2014 is the first time that we experienced prolonged periods of extreme cold temperatures.
 We requested assistance from our community and a large group of foster angels emerged to foster our outdoor animals for 3-7 days so that they were protected from the deadly cold temperatures.
-We maintain a list of Emergency Foster Parents that we will call for emergency situations.
+We now have a list of Emergency Foster Parents that we can call for emergency situations.
 If you would like to be part of our Emergency Foster Parent team please complete the Foster Application Form.
 We will process your application just like a regular foster parent and keep it on file to contact you in emergencies only.